pkhungurn/pytasuku/README.md

 ## Installation

-You can just copy the `src/pytasuku` to your source code repository, or you can also install it with pip.
+You can just copy the `src/pytasuku` to your source code repository, or you can also install it with the following tools.

 ### Pip